mrosenblum/COVID-19-RCT-STAT-TOOLS/Simulation/time-to-event/README.md

 # Questions

-Please reach out to Iván Díaz by [email](ild2005@med.cornell.edu) if you have any questions about the `survtmlerct` packake or the simulation.
+Please reach out to Iván Díaz by [email](ild2005@med.cornell.edu) if you have any questions about the `survtmlerct` package or the simulation.